Environmental Health have legal powers to investigate statutory nuisance complaints under the Environmental Protection Act 1990.

 Please see the statutory nuisances explained page below for general information and advice on what could constitutes a statutory nuisance or not.
-Therefore some things a resident may feel is an annoyance or a nuisance may unfortunately not be seen as one in the eyes of the law.
 Usually for a statutory nuisance to exist it would need to comprise one or both of the below:

 unreasonably and substantially interfere with the use or enjoyment of a home or other premises